-We got out all the fun supplies: puff balls, googly eyes, paint, and glitter and turned them into a couple of Silly Heart Puppets.
+We got out all the fun supplies: puff balls, googly eyes, paint, and glitter and turned them into a Silly Heart Puppet.

 This is a fun open-ended project that is perfect for both toddlers and preschoolers.
 We had some much fun making this Valentine’s kids craft and I know you will too.

 We started by gluing our craft sticks onto the backs of our cardboard hearts.

 Next we got out the paint to decorate our heart.

 After the painting was done, it was time for the glitter.
 I had the girls sprinkle the glitter on the wet paint, which will hold it on as well as glue does.